 After opening our doors on February 2017, we sadly announce the closing of the gallery.
 Due to a combination between post María Hurricane heavy rains and a damaged sewer system the gallery flooded on two different occasions damaging the newly installed wooden floors, doors and drywall.
-We are currently on the look for a new exhibition space.
+We will continue operations as a no fixed space gallery as we were doing before.

 La Mano del Pescao que Guinda